siigdev/IoT-Assignment/README.md

 # IoT-Assignment
-Software Engineering of Internet of Things Final Assignment
+This is an assignment in the topic Software Engineering of Internet of Things